couchbase/couchbase-python-client/README.md

 --------------------------

-To run the small sample application that inserts one million documents into a local Couchbase at the default port 8091, just execute:
+To run the small sample application that inserts one million documents into a local Couchbase at the default port 8091 and a bucket called "default", just execute:

     python basic.py